CiscoSE/AddMerakiMXL3FirewallRuleToNetworks/README.md

 If you wish to test the script with just one Network before running it for all, just look for the line with the following comment and uncomment the line below it:

-"#Uncomment line below if you wish to provide confirmation for each Network'"
+_"#Uncomment line below if you wish to provide confirmation for each Network"_